-The XC2000 series of programmable gate arrays was introduced in 1985.
+The XC2000 series of LCA devices was introduced in 1985.
 Price reductions since that time have reflected steadily increasing production volumes.
 The family includes two compatible arrays: the XC2064 with 1200 gates, and the XC2018 with 1800 gates.

-- G Fully user-programmable:
+- □ Fully user-programmable:

 - I/O Functions

-- Logic and storage functions
+- · Logic and storage functions

 - Interconnections

-- □ Three performance options: 33, 50, and 70 MHz toggle rates
+- Three performance options: 50-, 70- and 100-MHz toggle rates

-- Three package types: Dual In-line Package Plastic Leaded Chip Carrier Pin Grid Array
+- Three package types: Dual in-line package Plastic leaded chip carrier Pin grid array

+TTL or CMOS input thresholds